Lyadalachanchu/voice4evs/README.md

 # ⚡ Agentic AI for EV Charging Stations
-*Voice-powered customer support that actually solves your problem.*
+*Voice-powered customer support for EVs that actually solves your problem instead of deflecting.*

 ---